 Per Apple’s guidelines, your app must work on all the latest systems--hardware and software.
 They’ve placed extra importance on apps’ ability to run on the iPad, so take note of that for your tests.

 Apple also stresses the importance of designing apps so they don’t inefficiently use up the resources or put strain on devices (e.g. excessive heat, battery draining, etc.) And they strongly discourage apps from encouraging or asking users to disable core iOS features.
 In other words, if your app can’t work everywhere and on every Apple mobile device, you have a problem.

 6. Payment System

-If your software uses in-app purchases to unlock functionality or allow the user to download digital content, transactions must go through the official Apple in-app purchasing system.
-This is to ensure that money is securely transferred via the Apple marketplace.
+If your app takes payments to unlock functionality or allow the user to download digital content, transactions must go through the official Apple in-app purchasing system.
+This is to ensure that money is securely transferred via Apple's marketplace.

 This is something to be aware of when converting your website into a mobile app since traditional payment systems will be connected to the site.

 When using MobiLoud News, you can sell access to content, remove ads, and so on for a subscription fee using in-app payment tools from Apple, and eCommerce apps built with us can integrate whatever payment gateway necessary!